bridgecrewio/redshirts/README.md

   for more information.

-  If you run this tool multiple times in quick succession, or if there are other external consumers of this rate limit, you may need to provide a lower value here, because there is no way to check the rate liit status in a stateless way.
+  If you run this tool multiple times in quick succession, or if there are other external consumers of this rate limit, you may need to provide a lower value here, because there is no way to check the rate limit status in a stateless way.
-  For Bitbucket Server, you can also control throttling by setting the MAX_REQUESTS_PER_SECOND environment variable.
+  For Bitbucket Server, you can also control throttling by setting the REDSHIRTS_MAX_REQUESTS_PER_SECOND environment variable.
 This will cause the tool to submit no more than that many requests per second from the start of execution.
   This will slow down execution but avoid unexpected rate limit issues.

 EXAMPLES
   $ redshirts bitbucket-server --token ATXXX --repos bridgecrewio/checkov,try-bridgecrew/terragoat --hostname github.mycompany.internal